Is it time to ditch the feedback sandwich when giving corrective feedback?

 With these four considerations in mind, whilst there will be some situations where the feedback sandwich is an appropriate delivery mechanism for workplace feedback.
 But its current usage is likely well beyond that scope.
 We need to find more effective ways of delivering feedback at work.

-- Employee check-ins are great for making feedback a habit: Frequency is key in creating positive feedback behaviours both for you as a manager and your employees.
+Frequency is key in creating positive feedback behaviours both for you as a manager and your staff.
 An employee check-in focuses on the sharing of two-way feedback.
 It sets up a regular cadence to help make feedback giving (and receiving) a habit.
-Focus on questions that help employees reflect on their own successes and challenges, then discuss them.
-Which leads us on to…